 A few checkpoints for legal Illinois sports betting

-Before fans can begin placing bets, both DraftKings and the Cubs have several miles of red tape to navigate.
-Both will have to do deal with the City of Chicago and the Illinois Gaming Board (IGB).
+Before fans can begin placing bets at Illinois sports betting apps, both DraftKings and the Cubs have several miles of red tape to navigate.
+Both will have to deal with the City of Chicago and the Illinois Gaming Board (IGB).
 This means the retail book is unlikely to open before 2022.

-DraftKings doesn’t exactly have the best track record with Illinois and, as the Cubs’ designated sports betting operator, must apply for a masters sports wagering license with the IGB.
+DraftKings doesn’t exactly have the best track record with Illinois and, as the Cubs’ designated sports betting operator, it must apply for a master sports wagering license with the IGB.

 The team will have to seek city approval to build a sportsbook.
-And per Illinois’ gambling law, have to pay a $10 million licensing fee to operate retail betting onsite and mobile betting within five-blocks.
+And per Illinois’ gambling law, it will have to pay a $10 million licensing fee to operate retail betting on-site and mobile betting within five blocks.